10 Things To Do With Kids in Queensland

 3. Dive to the Great Barrier Reef

-What can I say about one of the natural wonders of the world?
+No Queensland family vacation an be complete without a visit to one of the natural wonders of the world.
 The Great Barrier Reef stretches more than 2,300 kilometers along Queensland’s coastline from the tip of Cape York Peninsula southward.

 Cairns in Far North Queensland is the most common jumping off point for a visit to the Great Barrier Reef and other area attractions.